gTahidi/fabric-hacktogether/setup.md

 ### Azure AI set up

-*   **Current Scope:** This project primarily utilizes the built-in capabilities of Microsoft Fabric, including its integrated MLflow for experiment tracking within Notebooks.
+*   **MLflow:** Fabric's integrated MLflow is used for tracking experiments run within Fabric Notebooks (e.g., during model training on `PivotedSalesQuantity` data).
+No separate setup is needed for this core functionality.
-*   **Potential Integration (If Extending):**
+*   **Azure Machine Learning Integration (Optional):**
-    1.  **Azure Machine Learning Workspace:** Provision an Azure Machine Learning workspace if advanced capabilities (e.g., managed endpoints, custom model deployments beyond Fabric's scope) are needed.
+    1.  **Provision Azure ML:** Create an Azure Machine Learning workspace in Azure for advanced ML operations.
-    2.  **Linking:** Connect the Fabric workspace to the Azure ML workspace if required for specific cross-platform scenarios (though often MLflow within Fabric is sufficient).
+    2.  **Link Workspaces:** Connect the Fabric workspace to the Azure ML workspace if needed (e.g., for deploying models trained in Fabric to Azure ML managed endpoints).
-    3.  **Compute:** Configure compute resources within Azure ML if training or deploying models there.
+*   **Azure OpenAI for Natural Language Querying (Optional):**
+    1.  **Provision Azure OpenAI:** Deploy an Azure OpenAI service instance in Azure with a suitable model (e.g., GPT-4).
+    2.  **Data Access Strategy:** Determine how Azure OpenAI will access the Gold layer data (e.g., `PivotedSalesQuantity` table in the Lakehouse/Warehouse).
+Options include:
+        *   **API/Function Calling:** Develop a function (e.g., Azure Function, API endpoint) that queries the Fabric Lakehouse/Warehouse SQL endpoint based on parameters derived from the user's natural language query processed by OpenAI.
+        *   **Data Export/Caching:** Periodically export relevant Gold data summaries to a location accessible by the OpenAI application (e.g., Azure Blob Storage, Azure Cosmos DB).
+        *   **Direct Lake / Semantic Link (Future):** Leverage evolving Fabric features that might allow more direct integration between Power BI datasets (connected to the Gold layer) and AI services.
+    3.  **Develop Application Logic:** Build the application layer that takes user input, interacts with Azure OpenAI for understanding the query, triggers the appropriate data retrieval method, and presents the results back to the user.
+Securely manage credentials for accessing both Azure OpenAI and Fabric data endpoints.

 ## Technologies Used